Saidul-Shiblee/chobi/README.md

 # 🎯 Purpose of the Project

-The salient purpose of this project is learning.While building this app i tried to have a firm grasp on below topics:
+The salient purpose of this project is learning.
+While building this app i tried to have a firm grasp on below topics:

-1.React,React-Hooks.Custom Hooks,Context API.<br />
+1. React, React-Hooks, Custom Hooks, Context API. <br />
-2.React Router DOM v6<br />
+2. React Router DOM v6. <br />
-3.Firebase
+3. Firebase. <br />

 Besides I have a plan to use this app to share photos of my family members by extending some of its feature.

 # ⛲ Features